for Windows 9x/Me/NT/2000/XP x86,x64/2003 x86,x64/Vista x86,x64. Latest version: 3.2.3 build 21. May 29, 2008.

 board has a microprocessor-controlled counter and RS-232 port.
 The microprocessor

 operating program is stored in permanent memory (EPROM).
-User controllable
+The device stores all user-controllable

-parameters are stored in user writable memory (EEPROM).
+parameters in user-writable memory (EEPROM).
 The user interacts

 with the unit via the two-way RS-232 interface.